za/tango_with_django_book/17/chapters/new17.rst

 New in TwD 1.7
 ==============

 .. warning:: Please note that this version of the book is still in the draft phase.
-It should be usable.
-However, it has not been checked over, and many screen shots need to be updated.
-Change requests on the book can be made via GitHub: https://github.com/leifos/tango_with_django_book/tree/master/17
+Though it should all pretty much work (howeve,r some links and screenshots need to be updated).
+Please report any bugs, problems, etc, or submit change requests via GitHub: https://github.com/leifos/tango_with_django_book/tree/master/17

 In this version of the online tutorial / book, we have updated and added a number of things: